 Studies have confirmed the general safety of irradiated food at doses typically used for product for human consumption (i.e. <10 kGy).
 Proteins in particular are not significantly altered in terms of nutrient value and digestibility by irradiation treatment.
 However, there is evidence of significant reductions in some vitamins (particularly thiamine and vitamins A and E) and other nutritional factors, and an increase in lipid oxidation in animal feeds at doses >25 kGy.
 The extent of these effects depends on the composition of the food and processing and storage conditions, and the effects may affect the organoleptic qualities of the feed.
-Because of this and the evidence that irradiated pet food is potentially harmful to cats, irradiation as a biosecurity option should only be used in exceptional circumstances for those products likely to be consumed as the significant proportion of an animal's diet (e.g. kibble).
+Because of this and the evidence that irradiated pet food is potentially harmful to cats, irradiation as a biosecurity option should not be supported if those products are likely to be consumed as a significant portion of an animal's diet (for example, kibble).